Crispy Salmon Cakes with Lemon Dill Sauce are low carb, grain free salmon cakes served with a creamy, no mayo lemon dill sauce!

 Instructions

-Prepare the salmon cakes:
+Prepare the salmon patties:

 • Combine the salmon, mayo, almond flour, eggs, lemon juice, zest, dill, dijon and pepper to taste in a large bowl with a fork.